 • Fun for everyone... history buffs, party people, beach bums and little explorers all sorted in one city.

-Barcelona holidays for First-Timers
+Barcelona holidays for first-timers

 • See the icons - start at La Sagrada Familia – book early, go early, avoid the crowds.
 Wander Park Güell for those candy-coloured mosaics.
 And lose yourself in the Gothic Quarter, where hidden courtyards and boutiques pop up around every corner.